bhaskatripathi/graphGita/README.md

 ## Overview

-This project, **graphGita**, is the first modern re-interpretation of the Bhagavad Gita that utilizes **Monte Carlo Tree Search** enabled **Knowledge Graphs**.
-The text is transformed into a structured format, enabling exploration of the Gita's teachings through tools such as **Graph Neural Networks (GNNs)** and **Monte Carlo Tree Search (MCTS)**.
-This approach improves understanding of philosophical concepts and provides relevant insights for contemporary readers.
+This project, **graphGita**, is the first modern re-interpretation of the Bhagavad Gita that utilizes **Knowledge Graphs** for accurate query retrieval and qunatify philosphical aspects to serve specific problem-solution needs.
+The ambitious goal is to incorporate over 200 versions of Gita books written from time-to-time by different past and present scholars and integrate them with modern retrieval technologies to provide a seamless multi-modal experience to users.
+My primary goal is to increase readers' comprehension of philosophical ideas while offering pertinent perspectives for modern readers.
+Based on the literature reviews of each of the 18 chapters and how they relate to one another, the text is formatted into a graph structure.
+This structure may grow more sophisticated and complex with due course of time as the project progresses.

 ### Demo app link
 https://graphgita.streamlit.app/